What is the menopause?

 How is menopause treated?

-The menopause is a naturally occurring event and many women do not require any treatment at all.
+The menopause is a naturally occurring event and many women do not require any treatment at all, or may be advised to make healthy lifestyle changes.

 Menopausal symptoms can be treated with hormone replacement therapy (HRT).
 For women with a womb (uterus), HRT will contain both oestrogen and progestogen.
 For women who have undergone a hysterectomy, only oestrogen replacement is required.
 There are many different hormone replacement options but all contain oestrogens and, if needed, progestogen.
 They can be administered by pills, skin patches, skin gels or implants.
 For more information, see the article on What is HRT.